This is an overview of the grant process:

 - FLA Board decides on funding grants.

-- Successful applicants are contacted and funding agreements signed.
+- Successful applicants are contacted and funding agreements are prepared and signed.
 Unsuccessful applicants are informed.

 - FLA publishes information on its website about the successful applicants and their projects.